oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

     /
     ```

-## Task 5: Create the WEATHER Table in the Target Autonomous Database
+## Task 5: Create the WEATHER Table in the Target Autonomous AI Database

-Before starting the data pipeline, create the **`WEATHER`** table in your target Autonomous Database that the data pipeline will load, when it detects data that you upload to your object store.
+Before starting the data pipeline, create the **`WEATHER`** table in your target Autonomous AI Database that the data pipeline will load, when it detects data that you upload to your object store.

 1. Create the **`WEATHER`** table.
 Copy and paste the following code into your SQL Worksheet, and then click **Run Script (F5)** in the toolbar.